usebrain1/usebrain1.github.io/city payroll data.md

 ### 3. Removing $ symbol and convert data to float

-We will also need to remove the $ symbol and convert the salary data to float before we proceed to conduct the hypothesis tests.
+We will also need to remove the dollar symbol and convert the salary data to float before we proceed to conduct the hypothesis tests.
-To remove the $ symbol, we can call the string replace() method to replace $ with blank.
+To remove the dollar symbol, we can call the string replace() method to replace $ with blank.
 To convert data to float, we can call the pandas DataFrame.astype() method.

 <u>Removing dollar sign</u>